Welcome to Thriving-Baby-Boomers – A Whole person approach to wellness

 Coconut oil can be used in many beauty/personal care regimes from shampooing and conditioning one’s hair, to use as a body lotion for keeping your skin soft and smooth, to whitening teeth either as a rinse or in homemade toothpaste.

-Polyunsaturated fats includes Omega-3 and Omega-6 fatty acids, which are known as ‘essential fatty acids’ because our bodies don’t make them—we have to get them from food.
+Polyunsaturated fats include Omega-3 and Omega-6 fatty acids, which are known as ‘essential fatty acids’ because our bodies don’t make them—we have to get them from food.

 I usually have many different kinds of nuts, seeds and oils in my kitchen.
 Not as much in the meats and seafood department.